 Historically the smalltooth sawfish in the U.S. ranged from New York to the Mexico border.
 Their current range is poorly understood but believed to have contracted from these historical areas.
 In the South Atlantic region, they are most commonly found in Florida, primarily off the Florida Keys (Simpfendorfer and Wiley 2004).
-Only two smalltooth sawfish have been recorded north of Florida since 1963 [the first was captured off North Carolina in 1999 (Schwartz 2003) and the other off Georgia 2002 (Burgess unpublished data)].
-Historical accounts and recent encounter data suggest that immature individuals are most common in shallow coastal waters less than 25 m (Bigelow and Schroeder 1953, Adams and Wilson 1995), while mature animals occur in waters in excess of 100 meters (Simpfendorfer pers. comm.
+Only two smalltooth sawfish have been recorded north of Florida since 1963 [the first was captured off North Carolina in 1963 and the other off Georgia in 2002 (National Smalltooth Sawfish Database, Florida Museum of Natural History)].
+Historical accounts and recent encounter data suggest that immature individuals are most common in shallow coastal waters less than 25 meters (Bigelow and Schroeder 1953, Adams and Wilson 1995), while mature animals occur in waters in excess of 100 meters (Simpfendorfer pers. comm.
 2006).
 Smalltooth sawfish feed primarily on fish.
 Mullet, jacks, and ladyfish are believed to be their primary food resources (Simpfendorfer 2001).
 Smalltooth sawfish also prey on crustaceans (mostly shrimp and crabs) by disturbing bottom sediment with their saw (Norman and Fraser 1938, Bigelow and Schroeder 1953).